coolsparkz/GlimWorld/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the gimworld site or repository, please report it responsibly.
+If you discover a security vulnerability in the GlimWorld site or repository, please report it responsibly.

 ### How to Report